junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-_Dosage of_ folic acid for anemia—using 400 mcg tablets: Give by mouth once a day.
+_Dosage of_ folic acid for anemia, using 400 mcg tablets: Give by mouth once a day.

 - adults and children over 4 years: 1 tablet (0.4 mg)